farTooOld/3D_STEP-Colorizer-App/README.md

 Download the STEP_Colorizer App(for your system) and the STEP_Files.zip

 The MAC app is not in a Folder, it's a .zip file.
 The LINUX Folder contains the three files, Place these files and the STEP files in the same folder.
-Right-Click 001 and select Extrace_Here.
+Right-Click 001 and select Extract_Here.
 The Windows Folder contains the .exe

 The App contains a Drop-Down Menu for Selection of Stock-Parts provided for Ease-Of-Use.